 Batten, T. R. and Batten, M. (February 1968) The Non-Directive Approach in Training, An Account of the Recommendations arising from the Rose Garden Seminar for Officers of the Training Division and Technical Services’ Division of the Local Administration Department, Thailand, from February 5th –16th 1968.

 Battens’ papers and memorabilia will eventually be housed in the Avec Archives in the Wesley Centre, Oxford, Westminster Institute of Education, Oxford Brookes University, Harcourt Hill, Oxford OX2 9AT.
 Contact: Methodist Heritage Coordinator (Archives and Art), Dr Peter Forsaith (details on p75 of Avec Archives Annotated Catalogue). (see www.avecresources.org ).

 Lovell, George (2006) An Occasional Paper:A Critical Appreciation of Some Outworkings in Christian Churches and Organisations of Batten’s Non-Directive Approach to Community Development (see www.avecresources.org ).

 Gilchrist, Ruth; Jeffs, Tony; Spence, Jean; Walker, Joyce (Eds) Title?
 (Forthcoming in 2007), a chapter by George Lovell, “The Life and Work of TR Batten” (National Youth Agency)

-How to cite this piece: Lovell, George (2007) ‘ T. R.(Reg) Batten and Madge Batten: their worldwide contributions to the non-directive approach to community development’, the encyclopaedia of informal education. [www.infed.org/thinkers/batten.htm].
+How to cite this piece: Lovell, George (2007) ‘ T. R.(Reg) Batten and Madge Batten: their worldwide contributions to the non-directive approach to community development’, The encyclopedia of pedagogy and informal education. [www.infed.org/thinkers/batten.htm].

 © 2007 George Lovell